kzkn/ruled-switch-buffer/README.md

   :mappers (lambda (fn) (replace-regexp-in-string "\\.html.erb$" ".rb" fn)))
 ```

-Once the rules are ready, open any file and execute `M-x ruled-toggle`.
+Once the rules are ready, open any file and execute `M-x ruled-toggle-buffer`.
 If the file name of current buffer matches some rules, a list of
 possible destination files will be displayed and you will be asked to
 select one.
 If there is only one candidate, it will be selected